Your Guide to Scoring Big at This Year’s Super Bowl Party

 ‘Twas the night before the Super Bowl and all through the house …

 People are getting ready for the big game!
 Duh!
-Marinating meats, filling wood pellet hoppers, and stocking up on charcoal are all proactive steps you can take to keep your game day as stress free as possible.
+Marinating meats, filling wood pellet hoppers, and stocking up on charcoal are all proactive steps you can take to keep your game day as stress-free as possible.
+Don’t forget to make sure your grill is clean and ready to go for a long day of cooking.
 It also wouldn’t hurt to have some extra cleaning supplies on hand.
 If your guests are anything like our friends and family, your furniture is subject to major potential spillage.

 No need to get in over your head when it comes to complex Super Bowl recipes.
 It can be easy to add variety without going overboard.
 Decided on chicken wings?
 Have a few different sauces to choose from.
 Hamburgers and hot dogs?
 A build your own bar will do the trick.
 If you anticipate some vegetarian guests, satisfy everyone with some grilled veggie skewers.

 Wood pellet grills are especially handy for parties because of their set it and forget it functionality.
-No need to leave the game mid-play to babysit the grill outside.
+You don’t want to spend the whole Super Bowl grilling, and with a pellet grill, there’s no need to leave the game mid-play to babysit the grill outside.
 Take this time to have fun and enjoy the game with your friends and family.
 Nothing brings people together better than some BBQ and football!

 Having trouble finding the perfect Super Bowl recipe for your party?
 This chicken wing recipe is especially delicious with our Grilla Savory Ranch Dip as a dipping sauce for even more flavor.